Why do hearings aid have feedback or whistle?

 Your store

-What causes hearing aid feedback?
+What causes hearing aid feedback or whistling?

 Hearing aid feedback occurs when sound waves already amplified by your device escape your ear canal and are picked up by the hearing aid microphone.
 This causes the sound to be reamplified and can create a whistling or squealing noise.
 While occasional instances of this happening are normal, such as when you hug someone or if your ear is brushed when putting on a sweater, you shouldn’t be hearing feedback all the time.